-The DWP (Disability and Carers Service in Northern Ireland) will write to the appointee of children approaching 16 years old to explain about PIP and to check whether the child will continue to need an appointee to act on their behalf.
-If they do not, then once the child turns 16 the DWP (Disability and Carers Service in Northern Ireland) will write to them directly inviting them to claim PIP.
-If they do still need an appointee because they can't manage their own affairs, the DWP (Disability and Carers Service in Northern Ireland) will begin the process of making the appointeeship.

-In Scotland, there will be a choice for young people/families as to whether they receive PIP or continue to receive the Child Disability Payment (see page 2).
-To find out more about PIP, visit carersuk.org/pip to download our factsheet.
+The DWP (Disability and Carers Service in Northern Ireland) will write to the appointee of children approaching 16 years old to explain PIP and to check whether the child will continue to need an appointee to act on their behalf.
+Is so, they will begin the process of making the appointeeship.
+Alternatively, once the child turns 16 the DWP (Disability and Carers Service in Northern Ireland) will write to them directly inviting them to claim PIP.
+In Scotland, there will be a choice for young people/families as to whether they continue to receive the Child Disability Payment (see page 2) until the age of 18 or apply for Adult Disability Payment.
+To download our factsheet, visit carersuk.org/adp